 6. What cuisine options are there in Tibet?
 Are there other options besides only local foods?

 Due to the harsh living environment of Tibet, the traditional Tibetan food is quite different from cuisine found in other parts of the world, and many visitors do not like it when they try it for the first time.
 Due to its uniqueness, it is highly recommended that visitors at least sample the local foods.
-There are many kinds of foods available in Tibet's city's.
+There are many kinds of foods available in Tibet's cities.
 Chinese food, western food, and Nepali food can be found.
 In remote towns and areas, choices are limited.
 Chinese food or Sichuan cuisine is probably the best choice.

 7. What are the currency and the ATM system in Tibet like?

 Foreign currencies cannot be used directly in Tibet, but you can exchange your money at the Bank of China in Shigatse and Lhasa, and these two cities could accept all major credit cards.
 Your hotels also can change money for you and ATMs are easy to find.
-However, in the remote places in Tibet, banking services and the ATM systems are not so easy to find.
+However, in remote places in Tibet, banking services and ATM systems are not so easy to find.

 8. Will there be problems with the language barrier?

 Visitors to Tibet do not need to worry about the language barrier at all.
 Each visitor will have an English-speaking tour guide, and most of the desk staff in the larger hotels can speak some English.
 The three main languages used in Tibet are Chinese, Tibetan and English.
 If you are an individual traveler, you will find many people who can speak these three k languages in Tibet's most popular tourist places.